Azjargal13/nuxt-ts-blog/content/blog/bests-of-2022-to-remember.md

     This place actually made me awake half of the night questioning myself and for the first time I was quite terrified about my plan.
 Also it literally made me practice the “mindfulness meditation” which I was doing for years only in my peaceful room but in the real complicated, chaotic life 😂.
 It was interesting to feel my own anger, disappointment and joy at the same time.
 - Beppu, Oita

     My bestie's sweet home.
 Beautiful place, loved visiting the uni campus located at the top of mountain and undoubtedly relaxing variety of onsens (hot spring bathes).
-Great to escape for quiet holiday.
+Great escape for quiet holiday.

 ## Best 3 activities